 In late 1754, the minister of Warfare, Marc-Pierre de Voyer de Paulmy, Count of Argenson, learned that Frederick II had decided to adopt a light cannon for the Prussian army - barely one hundred times the weight of its projectile.
 Although Franco-Prussian relations were not all that cordial, Frederick II accepted, probably as a token of goodwill, for France to send an envoy.
 He said he would place at the French officer's disposal all requested information.
 The officer that the crown chose to send was Jean-Baptiste Vaquette de Gribeauval.
-Coming from the minor nobility and having a humble financial situation, Gribeauval had been oriented was threatening to split the French army in two.
-Nonetheless, in his posthumous Mes rêveries (1757: book I, chapter 7), Maurice de Saxe stated his preference for an army exclusively equipped with 16-pounder cannons drawn by oxen.
-These beasts of burden, he wrote, could be put out to pasture more easily than horses and, when food was scarce, could be slaughtered so that famished soldiers would have something to eat.
-We might at least conclude that he apparently did not set store on the speed for moving troops!
+Coming from the minor nobility and having a humble financial situation, Gribeauval had been oriented toward the artillery, since he had neither the means nor the contacts that would have opened the way toward joining the infantry or cavalry.
+Gribeauval arrived in Berlin on 20 May 1755.
+Upon returning to Paris, he submitted to the king a report critical of the Prussian equipment.
+The king asked for proof.
+Gribeauval, the only person capable of giving it, was thus introduced to Louis XV.

-&lt;sup>(2) Since the French pound, 489.5 g, weighed more than the English pound, 453.6 g., an English cannonball of 16 pounds was not compatible with a 16-pounder French cannon; and vice-versa.
+$^{(2)}$ Since the French pound, 489.5 g, weighed more than the English pound, 453.6 g., an English cannonball of 16 pounds was not compatible with a 16-pounder French cannon; and vice-versa.